Buddies (2012 film): Plot

 The Portuguese film, Buddies, is about three teenage friends, Stallone, Aninha, and Marcio, who all have Down Syndrome.
 All three young adults live in an institution with other kids and teenagers who also have Down Syndrome.
-The film describes these three characters by first addressing how they each arrived at the institution, then went on to illustrate a day in the life at the institution.
+The film describes these three characters by first addressing how they each arrived at the institution, then goes on to illustrate a day in the life at the institution.
 Stallone, Aninha, and Marcio all work together in the video library, which is where they found the inspiration to run away.
 They each had a wish and running away from the institution was the only way their wishes could come true.
 Stallone wished to see the sea, Aninha wished to get married, and Marcio wished to fly.
 So, in the middle of the night, the three friends stole a car and set off on their adventure.

 While out on their road trip to fulfill their wishes, the gang of friends made a few stops along the way.
 Shortly after leaving the institution, the friends realized that they were going to have to eat somehow while on their road trip; so, they decided to rob a convenience store in order to eat that night.
 During this entire road trip, there were two police officers following them, looking to return the three young friends back to the institution.
 Each stop the friends made during their road trip, they stirred up a little bit of trouble and soon after, the officers were on their tails again.
 Stallone, Aninha, and Marcio also stopped at a carnival and stole costumes, they stopped at an old woman's house to ask for directions, and they also dined at an expensive restaurant.

 Each of the characters saw their wish come true.
 First, Stallone saw the sea after traveling on a bus.
 Next, Aninha picked out a wedding dress and got married like she had dreamed of.
 However, she did not marry a singer like she had originally dreamed of.
 Instead, she married Stallone.
 Finally, Marcio flew home in an airplane, after Stallone jumped in front of a bullet for Aninha.
 The film ends with the groundskeeper telling the story of the three friends to other children at the same institution.